isilher/react-native-basics/README.md

 - Triggering actions across the app.
 - App state management (Redux, Mobx, etc.).
 - React Context.

+## Lesson five

+- Redux
-- Apollo GraphQL.
+- Apollo (GraphQL)
-- ... tbd
+- Polling and subscribing to data
+- Querying for data from within a list item (and caching)
+- Pagination in flatlists